hucker/tpath/CODESTYLE.md

 - Always run `ruff check --fix` after modifying any file.
 - Always add type hints to all new or edited code.
-- Always use Google-style docstrings for modules, classes, and functions.
+- Always use Google-style docstrings for modules, classes, methods and functionss.
 - All test functions must have at least a 1-line docstring.
 - Follow this guide for all code generation and edits unless otherwise instructed.